 If you’re concerned your acne may be linked to fluoroderma then I highly recommend this eBook by a woman called Melissa which goes into much more detail on the subject than I ever could!

 You can always work your way through these points but remember, that could take a real long time!
 I went down the experimentation route and it took me 2 1/2 years before I finally worked it all out!
-The turning point for me was when I eventually took a hair mineral analysis (UK link) and was finally able to work out the root cause of my acne, therefore helping me treat the underlying cause quickly and effectively!
-As well as a hair mineral analysis test, you could also consider a hormone saliva test (NOT blood test) to get to the bottom of exactly WHAT is causing your acne so you can treat it properly.
-I know both hair mineral analysis and hormone saliva tests seem expensive but I promise you, they will be much cheaper than years of experimenting with the wrong supplements that just won’t work for you – trust me, I’m telling you this from experience!
-Hair mineral tests are cheaper than hormone saliva tests but can still tell you so much about your current state of health so if budget is a real issue, I usually recommend clients opting for a hair mineral test first, then a hormone saliva test at a later day.
+The turning point for me was when I eventually took a hair mineral analysis and DUTCH test and was finally able to work out the root cause of my acne, therefore helping me treat the underlying cause quickly and effectively!
+I know both hair mineral analysis and hormone tests seem expensive but I promise you, they will be much cheaper than years of experimenting with the wrong supplements that just won’t work for you – trust me, I’m telling you this from experience!
+Hair mineral tests are cheaper than DUTCH tests but can still tell you so much about your current state of health so if budget is a real issue, I usually recommend clients opting for a hair mineral test first, then a hormone test at a later day.

 Did you find a healthy diet had little-to-no impact on your acne?
 Or were you one of the lucky few that quit the junk food and saw incredible results in their skin?
 Let me know your stories in the comments below!